 1. Activate your Johns Hopkins Enterprise Directory (JHED) log-in.

 New part-time students may register for classes after speaking with their academic advisor.
+Part-time students must complete the New Student Orientation before they can register for classes.
 New full-time students will receive information about registration by early July and will register at that time.

 To search for classes you may visit this website; to register for classes, please visit this website (you will need your user ID and password).
 Make sure to review the academic calendar, which indicates registration dates, deadlines, semester end and start dates, add/drop periods, and other important dates.